source-cooperative/source.coop/README.md

 ### Install Dependencies

-To install the dependencies, run the following command:
+To install the dependencies, run the following command for main project and the Source Cooperative CLI project:

 ```
 npm install